Manifold-based isogeometric analysis basis functions with prescribed sharp features: Introduction

-In this paper, we derive new manifold-based basis functions for the isogeometric design and analysis of smooth surfaces with boundaries and with $C^0$ continuous sharp features, like creases and corners, by extending Majeed et al.~\cite{majeedCirak:2016}.
-The crease edges are tagged as such on the control mesh by the user and during finite element analysis different mechanical continuity conditions can be imposed across the crease edges and along the boundary edges, see Figure~\ref{fig:blockIntro}.
-In mesh-based construction of surfaces using manifold techniques creases have previously been considered in~\cite{della2009piecewise} and boundaries in~\cite{tosun2011manifold}.
+In this paper, we derive new manifold-based basis functions for the isogeometric design and analysis of smooth surfaces with boundaries and with $C^0$ continuous sharp features, like creases and corners, by extending~\cite{majeedCirak:2016}.
+The crease edges are tagged as such on the control mesh by the user and during the finite element analysis different mechanical continuity conditions can be imposed across the crease edges and along the boundary edges, see Figure~\ref{fig:blockIntro}.
+In mesh-based construction of surfaces using manifold techniques creases have previously been considered in Della Vecchia and J\"uttler~\cite{della2009piecewise} and boundaries in Tosun and Zorin~\cite{tosun2011manifold}.
 The essential idea can be reduced to the choice of special local polynomials in the partition of unity approximation.
 That is, the local polynomials on each chart domain have to consist out of several polynomial pieces that are~$C^0$ continuously connected across the crease edges.
 As in~\cite{majeedCirak:2016}, in our present construction each vertex and its attached elements have a corresponding star-shaped planar chart domain consisting of images of conformally mapped unit squares placed around a centre vertex.
 There is one chart domain per vertex and each quadrilateral element is present on four different chart domains.
 The choice of the special~$C^0$ continuous local polynomials can be simplified by slightly modifying the geometry of the chart domains.
 The new chart domains are chosen such that they are rotationally symmetric with respect to the arrangement of crease edges.
-Or expressed differently, the crease edges must partition the domain into equiangular sectors.
+Or expressed differently, the crease edges must partition the chart domain into equiangular sectors.
 The~$C^0$ continuously connected polynomial pieces can subsequently be obtained by mapping a tensor-product basis, like the Lagrange or Bernstein basis, into each of the sectors of the chart domain.
 The new chart domains are parameterised with a quasi-conformal map so that each element on it can have a different shape depending on the arrangement of the crease edges.
-In contrast to the conformal map used in~\cite{majeedCirak:2016} the proposed quasi-conformal is not angle-preserving but still provides easily computable smooth transition functions.
+In contrast to the conformal map used in~\cite{majeedCirak:2016} the proposed quasi-conformal map is not angle-preserving but still provides easily computable smooth transition functions.
 The proposed new construction leads to three different types of chart domains.
 One of them is specifically designed to deal with crease arrangements which lead to creased sectors with concave corners.
-We also introduce in this paper a new approach for assembling the blending functions from tensor-product B-spline pieces.
-The new blending functions do not require normalisation so that they lead to non-rational manifold-based basis functions.
+As in~\cite{majeedCirak:2016} we assemble the smooth partition of unity blending functions from tensor-product B-spline segments defined over a unit square.
+However, similar to~\cite{tosun2011manifold}, the knot-interval and the B-spline coefficients are chosen such that the assembled blending functions do not require normalisation.
+Hence, the new manifold-based basis functions derived in this paper are non-rational.